ohigithub/Gun-Violence-Analysis/README.md

 - Do people with unregistered/registered guns commit more crime?
 - Are there places where the opposite trends are true
 - What are the Incline/Decline rates of these crimes geographically over time?
+- How does the victim's proximity to the shooter impact their survival likelihood?

 ## DATASET(s) TO USE
 - https://www.kaggle.com/datasets?search=mass+shootings